-The measurement equipment needs to have a precision of 1% or better for the whole measurement chain (current and voltage transformers, measurement equipment), or a maximum precision margin of 100kW.
+The measurement equipment needs to have the highest precision of either 1% or better for the whole measurement chain (current and voltage transformers, measurement equipment), or 100kW.

 In case of delivery points using private measuring devices, Elia will evaluate during the delivery point acceptance procedure the precision class of the aFRR provider's measuring chain by considering the worst precision class value amongst the measuring chain components (current and voltage transformers, measurement equipment).